You will be left alone, entire scene will change by the time of assembly elections, Amit Shah tells Mamata | Politics

 You will be left alone, entire scene will change by the time of assembly elections, Amit Shah tells Mamata

 Noting that he was seeing an electoral Tsunami in West Bengal, Union Home Minister Amit Shah on Saturday said the entire scene in Bengal would change by the time elections are held in the state next year and Chief Minister Mamata Banerjee will be left alone.
-Amit Shah made the remarks at a rally in Paschim Medinipur in which 11 MLAs including former minister Suvendu Adhikari joined the BJP.
+Amit Shah made the remarks at a rally in Paschim Medinipur in which nine MLAs apart from former minister Suvendu Adhikari joined the BJP.
 An MP and a former MP also joined the BJP.

 Shah's two-day visit to West Bengal began on Saturday.
 "The Tsunami I am seeing in Bengal today, I must say that this is something that Mamata Banerjee would not have thought this would happen.
 By the time the elections come, the entire scene in Bengal would change.
 Didi, watch out," he said.

 "You (Mamata Banerjee) will be left alone by the time polls come," he added.
-The MLAs who joined the BJP in the presence of Amit Shah include seven from Trinamool Congress and four from Congress and Left parties.
+Adhikari has submitted his resignation as MLA though it has not been accepted yet on technical grounds.
+The other MLAs who joined the BJP in the presence of Amit Shah include five from Trinamool Congress and four from Congress and Left parties.

 TMC MP from Purba Burdwan Sunil Mondal and former MP Dasarath Tirkey also joined BJP in the presence of Shah here.
 Shah said the BJP will form the government by winning over 200 seats in the 294 member assembly.